 Sophia Kim Reeves is a Korean American contemporary artist working in material-based abstraction with Hanji (traditional Korean mulberry paper).
-Her practice engages surface, structure, and perception through processes of accumulation, interruption, and material transformation.
+Her practice investigates surface, structure, and perception through processes of accumulation, interruption, and material transformation.

 She is a juried member of the Los Angeles Art Association and the Orange County Fine Arts Association.
 Her work is held in private collections throughout Southern California.